Global Earthquake Tracker — Live Seismic Activity Worldwide

 New Zealand

-New Zealand one of the most geologically active regions in the Southern Hemisphere.
+New Zealand is one of the most geologically active regions in the Southern Hemisphere.

 Peru